 Athabasca University, Canada’s leader in online post-secondary education, through the Centre for Distance Education (CDE) and the Alberta Distance Learning Centre (ADLC), the premier distance learning partner for primary and secondary education in Alberta, are excited to present an innovative module offering for the professional development of practicing teachers.

-Regardless of your current employment, BOLT offers K-12 professionals the opportunity to explore opportunities and innovative approaches in flexible, sustainable education.
+Regardless of your current employment, Blended and Online Learning and Teaching (BOLT) offers K-12 professionals the opportunity to explore opportunities and innovative approaches in flexible, sustainable education.

 Engage in meaningful professional development, and gain understanding in digital learning.
 Explore the latest digital technologies and teaching philosophies for educating 21st century learners.
 Develop the skills and understanding to: